FBAR for Crypto - Regulations for 2026

 Is a Form 8938 required for cryptocurrency?

 You'll need to know which exchanges qualify as foreign financial institutions if you file an FBAR.
-Here is a list of common non-U.S. based exchanges.
+Here is a list of exchanges outside the United States.

 Common foreign exchanges